kochamaltki/skibidifortnajt-frontend/README.md

 ```sh
 ./new-feature your_branch_name
 ```
+The script above will also create a `.featuredata` file to save the branch name and allow you to use the two other scripts.

 ### Commit all your changes
 Make sure you commit your changes frequently.
 Ideally commit all major changes separately.